CiscoLives/LTRATO-2001/docs/tasks/task4/step1.rst

 **Value Proposition:** In this last task, we will see how to show the results of the tests in a more user-friendly way in a browser.
 For this, the pyats run job command will be used in a Bash shell.

-When a test is run using **pyats run job** it adds the following advantages:
+When a test is runnned using **pyats run job** it adds the following advantages:

 - Logs of test runs are saved into the archive
-- Graphical representation of test results in a browser
+- Makes a graphical representation of test results in a browser
-- Ability to run tests in different Python scripts
+- Has the ability to run tests in different Python scripts

 To use **pyats run job**, a special file “job file” (written in Python) should be created.